 - In the early part of the game (up to the final confrontation with Vieri), Ezio is constantly under the gun, and he's far too preoccupied with survival to worry about niceties like getting out of grinding poverty.
 Once the villa starts earning income, however, everything completely opens up, and anyone who's any good at all at the game will see money flowing in like water.
 There's 8,000 florins worth of statuettes right in the villa, literally hundreds of treasure chests and treasure gondolas scattered everywhere, assassination contracts, races, beat-up events, message delivery, numerous side missions, and of course looting bodies and completing objectives, all of which brings in cash.
 Heck, the only time you ever need to pickpocket are the three times in the game it's required.

-- The same principle applies to Assassins Creed Brotherhood, only collectibles don't add to your income, and the value of renovations isn't quite as large.
+- In Assassin's Creed: Brotherhood, only collectibles don't add to your income, and the value of renovations isn't quite as large.
 This merely delays the point at which you have over a hundred thousand florins to burn, with more in the bank, and nothing useful to spend it on.

 Turn Based Strategy